 Cerebral Palsy Treatment

 The word “cerebral” means the midbrain, “palsy” means paralysis.
-We provide best cerebral palsy treatment for the children of age group 2 to 17 years old.
+We provide the best cerebral palsy treatment to the children of age group 2 to 17 years old.

 Therapies For Cerebral Palsy Treatment

 Therapy, provided in different forms, helps people with cerebral palsy with mental, physical, social and educational benefits.
 If it is started early after the diagnosis, then many forms of therapy for CP can reduce impairment and the risk of developing other conditions related to cerebral palsy in children.

 Keep in mind that therapy can also be very beneficial for parents and caregivers.
 For example, behavioral therapy can help parents to teach the benefits of positive reinforcement., while nutrition therapy can help people understand specific dietary needs.

 - BRAIN GYM THERAPY

 - LISTENING THERAPY

 - PRISM THERAPY